 We must never allow these facts, however, to deter us from recognition that the message of the apostolic era and its effects are designed to cover the entire inter-advental age.
 The first days of "The Last Days" were the historical age of the apostles, whose authority and message and power persist into the present and will persist until Christ's Second Advent.
 While in the chronology of history we are far removed from the first century, in the theology of history we united to that age.
 In salvation history, we are as close to the resurrection of Christ as the first-century apostles were, just as they were as close to the Second Advent as we are today.
 The first-century Christians did not know when the Lord would return any more than we do.
 What they did know - and what we should know - is that the great, decisive event of history is past, not future.
 The great battle has been won on the Cross and in the empty tomb.
 Salvation history in Christ is a unit, beginning with His birth and ending with His delivering His kingdom to His Father (1 Cor.
 15:24).
 His atoning death and bodily resurrection stand at the center of this history and in fact constitute the gospel (1 Cor.
 15: 1-8).
 All of this hangs together as a cluster of events in one overarching history.

 The Eschatological Expectation

-The Second Coming was ever before the eyes of the apostles (just as it should ever be before our eyes), not because they expected to escape from the earth, but precisely because it signals the dramatic continuation of the earth’s Christianization secured definitively by the Lordship of Christ, His present rule from the heavens (Ac.
+The Second Coming is ever before the eyes of the apostles (just as it should ever be before our eyes), not because we expect to escape from the earth, but precisely because it signals the dramatic continuation of the earth's Christianization secured definitively by the Lordship of Christ, His present rule from the heavens (Ac.
 2:23-36).